Refocus Your Approach to Differentiated Instruction

 4. Learning Environment

-Differentiation can also extend to a student’s comfort level in the classroom.
+Differentiation can also extend to the learning environment of the classroom.
 This can be achieved by giving students options for their learning environment such as sitting at a desk, working in a learning nook, spending time at a standing desk, or utilizing “fidget” tools.

 From One Teacher to Another